unk1nd/tg15-kodi/README.rst

 These are (unofficial) playlist files for viewing
 The Gathering 2015: Future is Back on your XBMC/Kodi setup.

-Known limitations:
-* webcam streams doesn't work, I guess .flvx needs some special love.
+Webcam streams doesn't work currently, I guess .flvx needs some special sauche/love.

 Inspired by 31c3-kodi by jhol.